 Firming up and trimming down in the comfort of your own home is possible with the Body Solid Compact Classic Home Gym.
 Much like the Bowflex HVT, this machine is ideal for toning, weight loss, and strength training.
 It's simple to use, comfortable, and includes curls, rows, and pulldowns.

 There's also a handy ab crunching harness that assists your workouts and an adjustable handle to fit your requirements.
 If you're not into lifting tons of weight, this may be the ideal home gym for you.

 Customers on Amazon gave this home gym a rating of 3.5 out of 5 stars.

-- THE PERFECT SPRING EXERCISER: 304 stainless steel springs, these high grade springs can withstand the most challenging workouts and never rust; Squeeze the spring instead of twisting the spring: provide a better range of motion and eliminate any rebound and break risks; 4 springs work together to make the resistance output more uniform and stimulate muscles more efficiently.
+- THE PERFECT SPRING WORKOUT DEVICE: Built with 4 super-tough, steel springs.
+These high grade springs can withstand even the most intense workout sessions.
+The springs are compressed, which is different from the power twister that required users to twist the springs.
+Our improved design provides a better range of motion, and eliminates any risk of rebound and breakage.
+Four springs work together to make the resistance output more uniform, and therefore stimulate muscles more efficiently.

-- PORTABLE: Our workout equipment can be easily stored in your home or office, and is conveniently compact for travel; With lightweight design that makes transporting your portable home gym a breeze, GoFitness upper body exercise equipment means you never have to skip a workout.
+- PORTABLE: Our workout equipment can be easily stored in your home or office and is conveniently compact for travel.
+With a lightweight design that makes transporting your portable home gym a breeze, GoFitness upper body exercise equipment means you never have to skip a workout.